-28 Health & Safety Code § 127240 (amended).
+Health & Safety Code § 127240 (amended).
 Informal public hearing

-29 SEC. .
-Section 127240 of the Health and Safety Code is amended to read:

-127240. (a) Notwithstanding subdivision (b), (c), (d), (e), or (f) of Section 127235, if the office orders a hearing on an application, the applicant may request an informal hearing of the matter, described in this section, in lieu of, and in the alternative to, the formal procedures described in subdivisions (b), (c), (d), (e), and (f) of Section 127235.

-(b) If an applicant requests an informal hearing and the office concurs with therequest, the office shall proceed as follows:

-(1) Within five calendar days after receipt of the request for an informal public hearing, the office shall order the informal public hearing by the service of a copy of the order on the applicant.
+- SEC. \\\\\.
+Section 127240 of the Health and Safety Code is amended to read: - 127240. (a) Notwithstanding subdivision (b), (c), (d), (e), or (f) of Section 127235, if the office orders a hearing on an application, the applicant may request an informal hearing of the matter, described in this section, in lieu of, and in the alternative to, the formal procedures described in subdivisions (b), (c), (d), (e), and (f) of Section 127235. - (b) If an applicant requests an informal hearing and the office concurs with the request, the office shall proceed as follows: - (1) Within five calendar days after receipt of the request for an informal public hearing, the office shall order the informal public hearing by the service of a copy of the order on the applicant.
 The order shall include the staff report and recommendations prepared by staff of the office.
 Except as otherwise agreed by the applicant and the office, the informal public hearing shall commence within 20 days of the date of the order.
-Upon the scheduling of the hearing, the office shall 1 promptly serve notice of the date, location, and time of the informal public hearing in the health service area served by the applicant.
-The notice shall also include the name and address of the applicant, the nature of the proposed project, and other information, deemed relevant by the office.
+Upon the scheduling of the hearing, the office shall promptly serve notice of the date, location, and time of the informal public hearing upon the applicant.
+The office shall also publish a notice of the date, location, and time of the informal public hearing in at least one newspaper of general circulation in the health service area served by the applicant.
+The notice shall also include the name and address of the applicant, the nature of the proposed project, and other information, deemed relevant by the office. - (2) The informal public hearing shall not be conducted in accordance with Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code.
+The informal public hearing shall be conducted by an employee of the office designated by the office director.
+The person conducting the informal public hearing may exercise all powers relating to the conduct of the hearing, including the power to reasonably limit the length of oral presentations by any person who has been allowed to make a statement.